buttonwoodcx/bcx-validation/doc/tutorial.md

 > We only support expression in `if` condition check, not function.
 This is to support an edge case that user really want to validate a property named "if" in the model.
 We will show example of this edge case in [nested rule](#nested-rule).

 Conditional validation was implemented as `if` transformer.
-When `bcx-validation` sees that conditional rule, it transforms it into:
+When `bcx-validation` sees that conditional rule above, it transforms it into:

 ```javascript
 validation.validate("NA", [